Alexa May Kill Indepedent Music

-A bit of time went on with Apple Music usage and when I felt like listening to music I added it to a playlist associating with the vibe of the track.
-After a while I felt like I was hearing a lot of the same tracks.
-That’s when I realised that Apple Music was missing the function that Spotify has alerting me that I was trying to add a duplicate to my playlist.
+A bit of time went on with Apple Music usage and when I felt like listening to music I added it to playlists, associating with the vibe of the track.
+After a while I felt like I was hearing a lot of the same tracks. - That’s when I realised that Apple Music was missing the function that Spotify has that alerts me when I am trying to add a duplicate to my playlist.
 Apple was happy to let me crack on and do that as if it was a good thing to have more than one instance of a track in a playlist – honestly, when is that ever viable?

 Then there was finding new music to listen to.
 How much I missed ‘Discover Weekly’ and ‘Recommended for you’.
 Then there was the one thing that the media was indicating was supposed to make it good and a contender, Beats Radio… Didn’t even work – kept cutting out.
 Absolute shambles.